Board of Directors

 Sinéad Dunphy has been involved in the arts for over twenty years as a performer in theatre and contemporary dance along with a producer, director and event organiser of many prestigious arts Festivals and events.

-Sinéad has recently been appointed as Festival Director of Guinness Cork Jazz Festival and was previously Festival Manager of the Cork International Choral Festival, where she saw the Festival double in size while also increasing its international profile through its artistic programme.
+Sinéad recently worked as Festival Director of Guinness Cork Jazz Festival in 2018 to much acclaim and was previously Festival Manager of the Cork International Choral Festival, where she saw both Festivals double in size while also increasing their international profiles through artistic programming.

 Since attending University College Cork for the Bachelor of Drama and Theatre Studies Degree, she has produced, directed and performed in countless shows, festivals and events.
 Sinéad also holds qualifications with the London Academy of Music and Dramatic Arts in both Acting and Public Speaking.
 She also has several years of teaching experience, having guest tutored in a number of schools in Cork City and County, as well as working in Edinburgh for the prestigious Edinburgh Fringe Festival as a coordinator of an Edinburgh City Council youth project.